SoftProjectsGroup-servicesLtd/SoftProjectsGroup/projects.md

 Soft Projects Group Ltd., is a provider of software and consulting services that optimize business development processes by enhancing the functionality of commercial systems.
 Soft Projects Group is a member of SpareHire, Upwork, Freelancer community run by Siemens PLM Software.
 JT Open is an influential community of users, software vendors, and interested parties spanning the PLM value chain who, through an open distribution of the JT technology under a level playing field business model, are able to exchange 3D data for the purposes of visualization, collaboration and data sharing.

+Our specialty area is the entertainment media, web marketing and development.
+We are constantly pushing the boundaries of cutting edge web technology to deliver the best content and most consumer-centric experience to our users via PC and mobile.

 with highly vetted independent consultants to power your business